-Mr. Suresh Pradhan, immediate past president of the Federation of Nepalese Chambers of Commerce and Industry (FNCCI) commented that he had returned with many new specific ideas about PPP practices that could be explored for Nepal.
+Mr. Suresh Pradhan, former president of the Federation of Nepalese Chambers of Commerce and Industry (FNCCI) commented that he had returned with many new specific ideas about PPP practices that could be explored for Nepal.

 Participants collectively concluded a series of key findings which will be used to inform the development of an effective TVET PPP system in Nepal.
 Over the coming months, Working Group members will continue to convene on a regular basis to work on the development and endorsement of recommendations on possible TVET PPP guidelines for enhancing public and private sector coordination and participation at all levels in Nepal TVET system.